freenas/freenas-docs/userguide/intro.rst

   if there is insufficient system resources.
 When a guest is stopped, its resources are returned to the system.

-* :ref:`Cloud Sync` provides configuration options to encrypt data before it is transmitted and to keep it in the encrypted format while stored on the cloud.
+* :ref:`Cloud Sync Tasks` provides configuration options to encrypt data before it is transmitted and to keep it in the encrypted format while stored on the cloud.
 The filenames can also be encrypted.

 The following software has been added or updated: